jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 little short of 1100 pounds, is now, through the fall in agricultural prices, not more than 750 pounds.
 Each daughter can claim an income of 250 pounds, in case of

-### ADVENTURE VIII.
-THE ADVENTURE OF THE SPECKLED BAND 124

 marriage.
 It is evident, therefore, that if both girls had married, this beauty would have had a mere pittance, while even one of them would cripple him to a very serious extent.
 My morning’s work has not been wasted, since it has proved that he